-Holidays and attendance.
+Holidays and attendance

-ATTENDANCE - AND HOLIDAYS DURING TERM TIME.
+ATTENDANCE - AND HOLIDAYS DURING TERM TIME

 As you know, it is a legal requirement for all children to attend school, from the term after their fifth birthday.
 In this school, children attend school, usually from ages 4 to 11 years old.
 If a child is absent for any reason, you must telephone the school office on the first day of absence; and for any subsequent days.
 For a longer term absence, a doctor's note may be requested (eg a broken limb).
 Moreover, dental and other medical appointments should be arranged, as far as possible, outside school hours.
 If an absence for these reasons is necessary or deemed unavoidable, a medical appointment card should be given to the school office, prior to the absence.
 A 24 hour answerphone is available to all parents on 0151 329 3524.

-You will have heard in the press that the Government is unhappy with the amount of parents who take their children out of school, for holidays during term time, with details on the Department for Education website.The governors and staff fully support this policy.
+You will have heard in the press that the Government is unhappy with the number of parents who take their children out of school, for holidays during term time, with details on the Department for Education website.The governors and staff fully support this policy.
 A holiday or similar unauthorised leave during school time means that children miss key parts of their curriculum; and this can delay their progress.
 We have seen this happen all too often.

 Many thanks to all the families who already help us to support their children, by always taking holidays during school breaks.
 This helps us all to raise standards for each and every child.